kubernetes-sigs/cluster-api-provider-azure/docs/book/src/self-managed/custom-images.md

   --location northcentralus
 ```

 The reference images are replicated to the set of regions used in CAPZ e2e tests.
-To see if a reference image is available in the location where you intend to provision a cluster, change the `northcentralus` argument in the previous command.
+To see if a reference image is available in the location where you intend to provision a cluster, change the value of the `--location` argument in the previous command.

 It is recommended to use the latest patch release of Kubernetes for a [supported minor release][supported-k8s].